-The Leverage Inverse Strategy is floored at 0 and the Certificates cannot be valued below zero.
+The Leverage Strategy is floored at 0 and the Certificates cannot be valued below zero.

-Please refer to the "Extraordinary Strategy Adjustment for Performance Reasons ("Air Bag Mechanism")" section on pages 23 to 25 below and the "Description of Air Bag Mechanism" section on pages 48 to 50 of this document for further information of the Air Bag Mechanism.
+Please refer to the "Extraordinary Strategy Adjustment for Performance Reasons ("Air Bag Mechanism")" section on pages 21 to 23 below and the "Description of Air Bag Mechanism" section on pages 46 to 48 of this document for further information of the Air Bag Mechanism.